Build with AI

 - Local VS Code / GitHub Copilot (repository) creates a VS Code MCP configuration file at

-.vscode/mcp.jsonin the current repository - Cline global settings updates global Cline MCP configuration
+opencode.jsonin the current repository for OpenCode AI - OpenCode global settings updates global OpenCode configuration (

 - VS Code / GitHub Copilot global config writes user-level MCP config